comp-data/2022-2023/docs/project/README.md

 `getEntitiesWithCreator`: it returns a data frame containing all the metadata included in the database related to the entities having the input creator as one of their creators.

-`getEntitiesWithLabel`: it returns a data frame containing all the metadata included in the database related to the entities having, as label, the input label.

 `getEntitiesWithTitle`: it returns a data frame containing all the metadata included in the database related to the entities having, as title, the input title.